conan-io/docs/examples/tools/cmake/cmake_toolchain/use_different_toolchain_generator.rst

 Understanding CMake Generators
 ------------------------------

-CMake offers a variety of `generators <https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html>`_ to create build system files.
+The `CMake <https://cmake.org/>`_ client offers a variety of `generators <https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html>`_ to create build system files.
 If you want to use a generator other than the default chosen by CMake, you can configure ``tools.cmake.cmaketoolchain:generator``.

+Please, note that `CMake <https://cmake.org/>`_ client is not the same as the Conan :ref:`CMake <conan_tools_cmake_helper>` helper.

 To see which generators are available on your system, run: